marinednadude/NOAA-PMEL-OME-LF-metazoan-COI-PCR-Protocol-BeBOP/NOAA-PMEL-OME-CO1-PCR-Protocol-BeBOP.md

 **Negative Control**

-Nuclease-free water is used as a no template control when setting up each PCR plate.
-One well per plate is alloted to a no template control.
+Nuclease-free water is used as a no template control (NTC) when setting up each PCR plate.
+One well per plate is alloted to a NTC.
 NTCs should be run in addition to both field blanks and extraction blanks.

 ## Basic troubleshooting guide

-**Issue 1**: Streaking is observed for sample wells in gel but positive control is a normal band.
+**Issue 1**: Streaking is observed for sample wells in gel but positive control band appears normal.

-**Solution**: Dilute the DNA sample to a 1:10 dilution with nuclease-free water.
+**Solution**: Dilute the sample DNA to a 1:10 dilution with nuclease-free water.
 If smearing continues, dilute the DNA samples to a 1:100 dilution.
-If the samples do not amplify under these conditions the sample likely is inhibited or has too little target DNA and is unlikely to produce results.
+If the samples do not amplify under these conditions the sample likely is inhibited or has too little target DNA and is unlikely to yield valuable results.
 Alternative solutions include cleaning DNA extractions with a commercial clean up kit.

 **Issue 2**: No bands were observed in the PCR, including the positive control.

 **Solution**: The PCR likely failed.
-Check reagents to confirm they were not mishandled or expired and rerun.
+Check reagents to confirm they were not mishandled or expired and rerun the PCR.
 If positive control fails again, reagents are likely compromised.

 **Issue 3**: Band observed in no template control.